easydiffusion/easydiffusion/README.md

 A simple way to install and use [Stable Diffusion](https://replicate.com/stability-ai/stable-diffusion) on your local computer.
 Provides a browser UI for generating images from text prompts.
 Just enter your text prompt, and see the generated image.

+**New!** `img2img` is now supported!
+You can supply an image, to generate an image based on that and an optional text prompt.
+You can use the generated image as the new input image, to refine it further.

 # What does this do?
 Two things:
 1. Automatically downloads and installs Stable Diffusion on your local computer (no need to mess with conda or environments)